CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

     === "Large files (>1GB)"

+        #### CSV

+        We recommend running one table at a time in **parallel**.
+If you exceed the amount of RAM, try splitting your CSV tables in chunks.

+        ```
+        convert-pheno -iomop omop_dump.sql -obff individuals.json --omop-tables MEASUREMENT
+        ```

+        #### SQL exports

-        For large files, `Convert-Pheno` takes a different approach.
-Because we can't load all the data in RAM memory, we have to parse the `sql` or `csv` files incrementally and serialize it (print it) in chunks.
+        For large SQL exports, `Convert-Pheno` takes a different approach.
+The files will be parsed incrementally incrementally and serialize it (print it) line-by-line.

         To choose incremental data processing we'll be using the flag `--stream`: